 Reviewer Lauren Fawley

 It is normal to experience some anxiety - no one is completely immune - and a low level of anxiety may even be beneficial in certain situations.
-Anxiety can heighten awareness and improve performance in a sporting event, concert, or at an important work-function for example.
-However, when someone has clinical anxiety, the anxiety response in the body gets activated too often and feels more intense.
+Anxiety can heighten awareness, sharpen senses and reflexes, and improve performance in a sporting event, concert, or at an important work function, for example.
+However, when someone has clinical anxiety the anxiety response in their body gets activated more frequently and feels more intense.
 That level of anxiety can begin to interfere with everyday life.

-Anxiety can be experienced in many forms (physical, mental, emotional), capable of bringing with it a host of negative emotions.
+Anxiety can be experienced in many forms (physical, mental, emotional), and it is capable of bringing with it a host of negative emotions.
 Social anxiety, an offshoot of this parent category, has many different subsets, making it one of the most widespread and under-recognized mental health ailments.
-For many, it can make them feel as if they bother those around them, or can otherwise take control of your thoughts and lead to you feeling irritable.
-The anxious brain tends to generate thoughts about worst-case-scenarios.
+For many, social anxiety can make them feel as if they bother those around them, or can otherwise take control of their thoughts and make them feel irritable.
+The anxious brain tends to generate thoughts about worst-case scenarios.
 Anxiety can leave one feeling generally on edge, asking themselves habitually how to stop being annoying.

 Physical Symptoms of Anxiety

-Feeling as if your mind has gone blank is a common symptom, especially relevant in the realm of public speaking of any kind.
-Sweating or trembling, tight muscles, heart palpitations of the heart, shortness of breath, gastrointestinal problems like nausea or upset stomach, dizziness or lightheadedness, are all ways in which anxiety can wreak havoc on the body.
+Feeling as if your mind has gone blank is a common symptom of anxiety, especially in the realm of public speaking of any kind.
+Sweating, trembling, tight muscles, heart palpitations, shortness of breath, gastrointestinal problems like nausea or upset stomach, and dizziness or lightheadedness are all ways in which anxiety can wreak havoc on the body.

 How it May Manifest